blockbridge/blockbridge-kb/guide/custom-certs/index.md

 ---

-This document describes how to install your organization's web certificate on a Blockbridge Controlplane, enabling secure authentication of of your clients with the Blockbridge Web UI, API and command line tools.
+This document describes how to install your organization's web certificate on a Blockbridge Controlplane, enabling secure authentication of your clients with the Blockbridge Web UI, API and command line tools.

 Copy private key and certificate files